jrosen48/utk-homepage/content/post/2019-11-13-using-r-with-7th-grade-science-students.md

 sources."

-The article is going to be published in NSTA's *The Science Teacher* journal (a pre-print, of the article is [here](https://joshuamrosenberg.com/publications/rosenberg-edwards-chen-tst.pdf).
+The article is going to be published in NSTA's *The Science Teacher* journal (a pre-print of the article is [here](https://joshuamrosenberg.com/publications/rosenberg-edwards-chen-tst.pdf)).

 I haven't been to Alex's since last year but worked today to use R with his 7th- grade science students.
 When we discussed what we wanted to do, we came to the